MicrosoftDocs/learn/learn-pr/wwl-azure/deploy-manage-container-app-using-azure-container-apps/includes/2-prepare-deployment-tools-resources.md

 1. On the Terminal menu, select **New Terminal**.

-1. At the terminal command prompt, to create a new ASP.NET Web API project, enter the following:
+1. At the terminal command prompt, to create a new ASP.NET Web API project, enter the following command:

     ```dotnetcli
     dotnet new webapi --no-https